LostInBrittany/wasm-codelab/step-06/README.md

 #  JFokus 2020 WebAssembly Codelab - Step 06 - WebAssembly ❤️ Web Components - Part I

-In this step we will use [Web Components](https://www.webcomponents.org/) to encapsulate the Wasm file and the associated JavaScript into a [custom element](https://html.spec.whatwg.org/multipage/custom-elements.html) easy and painless to use in any JS framework... or without any framework at all.
+In the two following steps, you will use [Web Components](https://www.webcomponents.org/) to encapsulate the Wasm file and the associated JavaScript into a [custom element](https://html.spec.whatwg.org/multipage/custom-elements.html) easy and painless to use in any JS framework... or without any framework at all.

+In this part I, you will begin by creating a web component using using one of the most popular web components library, [Lit Element](https://lit-element.polymer-project.org/).

 ## Hiding the complexity